Concordium/Testnet3-Challenges/README.md

 ## Reward Distribution
 - Concordium accepts one approved submission per challenge per contributor.
-- Each challenge has a GTU amount tag, which is rewarded, if Concordium approves the submission.
+- Each challenge has a GTU amount tag, indicated by the yellow label "<amount> GTU".
+This amount is rewarded, if Concordium approves the submission.
+- Each challenge has a total number of rewards, indicated by the purple label "<number> rewards".
+Rewards are paid out after the first-come-first-serve principle.
+When the maximal total number of rewards is reached, Concordium won’t check nor approve any more related submissions in the queue.
 - Rejected submissions can be modified and resubmitted.
-- Each mission has a max total number of rewards ("seats").
-Rewards are paid out after the first-come-first-serve principle.
-When the max total number of seats is reached, Concordium will close the respective challenges and won’t check nor approve any more related submissions.
+However, they will loose the spot of the original submission in the queue and the new resubmission will have to line up at the end of the submission queue.

 ## Submission Process
 - [Fork the Tesnet3-Challenges repo.](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)